otabuzzman/chartacaeli-app/README.md

 ## Run

 There are two scripts to ease running Charta Caeli on Linux and Windows.
-Both scripts, `chatacaeli.sh` and `chartacaeli.bat`, are intended to exec in the `web/WEB-INF` folder by default.
-However, with proper configuration, any other folder will do.
-When on Windows/ Cygwin the Linux script can be used as well, again with proper setup.
-Below are examples for the various cases, namely Linux, Windows and Windows/ Cygwin with each respective script to be executed in web/WEB-INF as well as the repo's top-level folder.
+Both scripts, `chatacaeli.sh` and `chartacaeli.bat`, must exec in `web/WEB-INF` folder.
+When on Windows/ Cygwin the Linux script can be used as well, but a special setup is required.
+Below are examples for the various cases.
 A special font is assumed to live in the top-level folder.
+The JVM executable is expected to be in PATH.

-Run the unicode-and-fonts sample on **Linux** in web/WEB-INF
+Run unicode-and-fonts sample on **Linux**
 ```bash
 # if CUDA available
 CUDA_HOME=/usr/local/cuda \